Action Alert: Cervical Cancer and HIV

-To review and download the full Action Alert on cervical cancer and HIV click here
+Click on the links below to review the full Action Alert on cervical cancer and HIV in different languages:

 In addition to highlighting recent community recommendations, and community voices this Action Alert informs W4GF Advocates and partners how to get involved and advocate for effective policy, programmes and services around cervical cancer and HIV at the national, regional and global, levels.
 This includes leveraging opportunities to ensure that funding requests submitted to the Global Fund in 2020 and beyond explore components of cervical cancer programming and community engagement.
 There is a disproportionate impact of cervical cancer on women and girls affected by HIV especially in lower- and middle-income countries.
 Cervical cancer is detected too late and women lack access to screening and treatment.